Our Safeguarding Ethos

-At Crags Community School we will provide activities and opportunities for children to develop the skills they need to identify risks and how to keep themselves safe.
-These activities will include material that will encourage children to develop life skills such as PHSE activities regarding drugs, alcohol, growing up sessions and E-safety.
+At Crags Community School we provide activities and opportunities for children to develop the skills they need to identify risks and how to keep themselves safe.
+These activities will include material that will encourage children to develop life skills such as PHSE activities regarding drugs, alcohol, growing up sessions and Online Safety.
 Some of these key elements will be delivered by outside agencies.

 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and Keeping Children Safe in Education 2023.